 Day 4-6 Bayan-Ulgii | Opening Ceremonies | Competition | Awards Ceremony

 Fly to Ulgii, capital of Bayan-Ulgii in western Mongolia.
-Visit the local History Museum, craftwork, and a Kazakh family.
+Visit the local History Museum and spend time with a Kazakh family.
 For two unforgettable days, experience the Golden Eagle Festival’s colorful parades and thrilling competitions.
-Attend the official opening and awards ceremonies, the celebration dinner and a Kazakh play.
-After the festivities have completed, spend the day riding horses with the Eagle Hunters and getting to know the local area.
+Attend the official opening and awards ceremonies, the celebration dinner, and a Kazakh play.
+After the festivities have completed, spend the day riding horses with the eagle hunters while getting to know the local area.

 Day 7 Bayan-Ulgii | Ulaanbaatar